garygr2002/Rebalance/README.md

 ### Distinguished Key

 The distinguished key begins in column 3, and is up to 24 characters long.
 Its content is constrained to one of the case-insensitive mnemonics in the <b>DistinguishedAccount</b>, <b>DistinguishedInstitution</b>, or <b>DistinguishedPortfolio</b> classes, as discussed above.
-The line type governs the class used for the set of acceptable strings, and case is not important.
+The [Distinguished Type](#distinguished-type) governs the class used for the set of acceptable strings, and case is not important.

 ### Distinguished Foreign

 The foreign key begins in column 28, and is up to 52 characters long.
-Its content is constrained to the type of key required for accounts, institutions, or portfolios, depending on the line type.
-The foreign key is a sensitive value that will appear in the distinguished file and referenced in other CSV files, but need not appear in any publicly accessible code base.
+Its content is constrained to the type of key required for accounts, institutions, or portfolios, depending on the [Distinguished Type](#distinguished-type).
+The foreign key is a sensitive value that will appear in the [Distinguished File](#distinguished-file) and referenced in other CSV files, but need not appear in any publicly accessible code base.

 ## Gains Files